SandfordAE/SandfordAE/README.md

 ### Greetings ....
 Welcome to SandfordAE

-Unfortunatly a lot of the repos are private as I primarily use Github for testing workflows with Github actions ect. and as such the apps I use would primarily be for testing puposes only,
+Unfortunatly a lot of the repos are private as I primarily use Github for testing workflows with Github actions ect. and as such the apps I use here would primarily be for testing puposes only,
 but with that said some of the more reusable pieces (nothing fancy) I've made public.
-If you would like access to any of the private repos then please feel free to get in touch to request an access token.
+If you would like access to any of the private repos then please feel free to get in touch to request an API key.

 ***